alexjurkiewicz/tyk-docs/tyk-docs/content/tyk-stack/tyk-operator/tyk-operator-reconciliation-troubleshooting.md

 httpbin            /httpbin     http://httpbin.org   true      Failed
 ```
 As seen in the STATUS column, something went wrong, and the STATUS is Failed.

-Before looking deeper into the Tyk Operator logs, we can briefly explain APIDefinition and determine what is wrong.
+To get more information about the APIDefinition resource, we can use `kubectl describe`:
 ```
 $ kubectl describe tykapis httpbin
 Name:         httpbin